 The morning woke us with a cacophony of singing birds.
 We gathered quickly, ate breakfast and because we didn’t unhitch the car for the night we were quickly back on Plenty Highway at around 8 am.

 The temperature reached already 35 degrees in the morning.
 We drove another 400 km through dry spaces.
 Sometimes we saw some hills, but they were basically empty fields, sometimes overgrown with bushes, but mostly dry grass.

 The only recurring points were the narrow gates with grids between pasture boundaries.
-The cows were walking around all the time and we had to look out and have your foot ready to brake at any moment.
+The cows were walking around all the time and I had to look out and have my foot ready to brake at any moment.